Can Bulimia Kill You?

 How Does Bulimia Harm the Body?

-Bulimia nervosa (BN) is marked by cycles of binging and purging.
-People who struggle with this disorder will experience episodes where they eat large amounts of food within relatively short periods of time, then later attempt to compensate for those episodes with some form of purging behavior.
+Bulimia nervosa is marked by cycles of bingeing and purging.
+People who struggle with this disorder will experience episodes where they eat large amounts of food within relatively short periods of time (like those with binge eating disorder), then later attempt to compensate for those episodes with some form of purging behavior.

-People with BN may have “purging type” bulimia, where they utilize self-induced vomiting or laxatives to expel excess food from the body.
-They may also participate in “non-purging” behavior, which is the attempt to compensate for binges with exercise or limited food intake.
+Purging-type bulimia entails using self-induced vomiting or laxatives to expel food from the body.
+Those who struggle with bulimia may also participate in non-purging behavior, which involves compensating for binge eating habits with exercise or limited food intake.

-In either case, these patterns can have devastating effects on someone’s physical health.
+In either case, these patterns can have devastating effects on the body and can lead to several medical complications.

-Limited or disrupted food intake can have an outsized effect on the nutrients, minerals, and vitamins available to the body.
-This could cause a number of complications, primarily related to the body’s ability to perform the processes it needs to function properly.
+Limited or disrupted food intake can significantly reduce the nutrients, minerals, and vitamins the body absorbs.
+This can cause a number of complications to all organ systems and severely impair the body’s ability to function correctly.

-This type of imbalance can also leave a person physically weaker and more vulnerable to sickness.
-Someone struggling with BN may have a reduced ability to heal or a compromised immune system, which could also indirectly contribute to serious health problems.
+Not getting enough energy and nutrients from food can also leave a person physically weaker and more vulnerable to sickness.
+Someone struggling with bulimia may have a reduced ability to heal and a compromised immune system, which can also indirectly contribute to serious health problems.

-Calorie restriction, laxative and diuretic abuse, and overexercising can all put undue strain on the heart muscle, potentially leading to cardiovascular issues.
-[2] But perhaps the most significant contributor to heart health complications is BN’s impact on electrolyte levels in the body.
+Calorie restriction, laxative and diuretic abuse, and overexercising can all put undue strain on the heart muscle and lead to cardiovascular issues.3 But perhaps the most significant contributor to heart health complications is bulimia’s impact on electrolyte levels in the body.

-These essential minerals play a vital role in keeping the electronics of the body in working order—including those that help keep the heart beating on time.
+These essential minerals play a vital role in maintaining proper body functioning—including those that help keep the heart beating.
 An imbalance of electrolyte levels could confuse these electric signals, leading to irregular heart rhythms and potential cardiac arrest.

 Patient at doctor's office